Most recent content update: April 1, 2026

 DOE is interested in receiving applications from interdisciplinary teams addressing the Genesis Mission National Science and Technology Challenges to accelerate scientific discovery and R&D workflows using novel AI models and frameworks.
 By achieving AI advantage, these teams will advance the DOE's mission and ensure America's security and prosperity by addressing energy, environmental, and nuclear challenges through science and technology.

 DOE is soliciting new FY26 Phase I small team and Phase II large team applications in the following topic areas: advanced manufacturing, biotechnology, critical materials, nuclear fission, nuclear fusion, quantum information science, semiconductors and microelectronics, discovery science, and energy.
-Phase I and II awards are available, a Phase I award is not a prerequisite for applying for a Phase II in this or future rounds.
+Both Phase I and II awards are available; a Phase I award is not a prerequisite for applying for a Phase II in this or future rounds.
 Multi-institutional teams are required.

 Phase I awards are small team awards from $500k-$750k over 9 months.
 Teams must have at least two of the following : 1) DOE/NNSA national laboratory, 2) industry, 3) institute of higher education.